dennisinteractive/drupal_console_commands/Development-workflow-drupal-console.md

 # Development workflow with Drupal console

-Our development workflow in Drupal 7 is based on a bash script that does all sort of things, among them:
+We use a number of bash scripts in our current Drupal 7 development environment to do a number of tasks which include:
 - Check out the site’s repo
 - Run drush make
 - Run npm and grunt